 Assessment of the risks and benefits of medication is very important, especially as a person ages.
 This is because:

-- All medicines have potential side effects, and these can increase with the more medicines you take
+- All medicines have potential side effects, which can increase as more medicines are consumed.

-- If medicines are not taken as they are prescribed or are combined, an individual can react differently to how they were originally intended
+- If medicines are not taken as they are prescribed or are combined, the consumer can react differently to how they were originally intended.

-- Long-term use of medication such as sleeping pills can increase health risks and risk of falling
+- Long-term use of medicines such as sleeping pills can increase an individual’s overall health risk and risk of falling.